WPCD-Workflows/documentation/source/old/world/public/xml/world_itm_approach.rst

 The European Integrated Modelling (EU-IM) approach
 ==================================================

-The choice of Integrated Modelling made by the former EFDA ITM-TF and pursued now under EUROfusion WPCD is unique and original: it entails the development of a comprehensive and completely generic tokamak simulator including both the physics and the machine, which can be applied for any
+The choice of Integrated Modelling made by the former EFDA EU-IM-TF and pursued now under EUROfusion WPCD is unique and original: it entails the development of a comprehensive and completely generic tokamak simulator including both the physics and the machine, which can be applied for any